CptFalcon95/Falcon-cloud-storage/README.md

 # Falcon Cloud Storage

+### Notice
+This project is primarily just me playing around with nodeJS and to build my portfolio.

 ## About

 * Falcon Cloud Storage is a simple cloud storage service build on Node.js using Express.js and MongoDB.
 * Project status: Development

-### Notice
-This project is primarily just me playing around with nodeJS and to build my portfolio.

 ## Installation

 * After cloning the repo run `npm install` in the root directory
 * Create a `.env` file in the root directory.
-Within the file paste the following, to allow a database to be connected
+Within the file paste the following to allow a database to be connected

     `DATABASE_URL=YOUR_MONGODB_URL`